SebYeates/Project-01/readme.md

 ![screenshot - Start Board](https://user-images.githubusercontent.com/44299893/51029692-f4510300-158e-11e9-85db-358a0d1a1bed.png)

-2. Once the game begins, The Small gameboard gets a green border where the next move "O" can be placed. depending on Who's go it is the Rules box updates.
+2. Once the game begins.
+The Small gameboard gets a green border where the next move "O" can be placed.
+Depending on Who's go it is the Rules box updates.

 ![screenshot - Next play ](https://user-images.githubusercontent.com/44299893/51029780-34b08100-158f-11e9-8af3-5f2ef5c65de7.png)